Tel Aviv is well known for its large and unique collection of Bauhaus style houses.

 It’s worth going up the steps and around the building to see it from different angles.

-Another element you’ll see quite often in Bauhaus architecture is a line of small windows all along the stairwell of the building.
+Another element you’ll see quite often in Bauhaus architecture in Tel Aviv and elsewhere in the world is a line of small windows all along the stairwell of the building.

 They’re called “Thermometers” in Bauhaus slang, bringing in air and light to all the floors of the building.